-Fred Ssewamala leads innovative, interdisciplinary research that informs, develops and tests family-based economic empowerment and social protection interventions.
-This work aims to improve life chances and long-term developmental impacts — including health, mental health and educational outcomes — for children and adolescent youth, particularly those impacted by poverty and HIV/AIDS in sub-Saharan Africa.
-His research engages collaboratively with local institutions (schools, health clinics, financial institutions, government and non-governmental organizations) to ensure scale-up and sustainability.
+Fred Ssewamala leads innovative, interdisciplinary research that informs, develops and tests family-based economic empowerment and social protection interventions to improve life chances and long-term developmental impacts — including health, mental health and educational outcomes — for youth impacted by poverty and HIV/AIDS in sub-Saharan Africa (SSA).
+His research engages collaboratively with local institutions to ensure scale-up and sustainability.

-Prior to joining the Brown School, Ssewamala was a professor at Columbia University, where he established the International Center for Child Health and Development (ICHAD).
-Now based at the Brown School, ICHAD contributes to the reduction of poverty and improvement of health outcomes for children, adolescent youth and families in low-resource communities, particularly those in sub-Saharan Africa.
+Prior to joining the Brown School, Ssewamala was a tenured professor at Columbia University, where he established the International Center for Child Health and Development (ICHAD).
+Now at the Brown School, ICHAD contributes to the reduction of poverty and improvement of health outcomes for youth and families in low-resource communities in SSA.
+Ssewamala is also the director of the SMART Africa Center, which is aimed at reducing gaps in child and adolescent mental health services and research in Ghana, Kenya and Uganda.

 Enter the ID of news stories you need